-- 1. Be a not-for-profit DC corporation; - Have tax-exempt status under Section 501(c)(3) of the Internal Revenue Code; - 3.
-Operate primarily within the District of Columbia;
+1. Be a not-for-profit DC corporation;

-- 4. Be located within the District of Columbia; and - 5.
-Deliver civil legal services to low-income and under-served residents of DC (or support the provision thereof)
+- Have tax-exempt status under Section 501(c)(3) of the Internal Revenue Code; - 3.
+Operate primarily within the District of Columbia; - 4.
+Be located within the District of Columbia; and - 5.
+Deliver civil legal services to DC residents with low income or who are underserved; or - 6.
+Be a nonprofit organization that meets the requirements above and supports the provision of civil legal services to DC residents with low income or who are under-served